Ontology Management and Semantic Modeling Operating Model for Enterprise Context

 Version what consumers depend on

-Version the artifacts that downstream systems actually bind to: the ontology model, the constraint shapes, and the serving contracts.
+Version the artifacts that downstream systems actually bind to: the ontology model, the constraint shapes, and the serving contracts that expose them.
 Internal working drafts do not need the same rigor.
-A version identifier attached to each published release (for example, v2.3.0 following a semantic versioning convention) lets consumers pin to a known-good state and upgrade deliberately.
-When Galaxy publishes an updated context layer, consumers can reference a specific version rather than tracking a moving target.
+A version identifier attached to each published release, for example v2.3.0, lets consumers pin to a known-good state and upgrade deliberately.

 Deprecate before removing